ahmetsenturk/masters-thesis/content/related_work.typ

 Work on adaptive learning platforms provides precedents for what kinds of learner data can drive meaningful personalisation.
 Kochmar #text("et al.", style: "italic") illustrate that incorporating past interaction metrics—such as the number of attempted questions and historical accuracy—improves the selection of next-step hints @kochmar2020.
 Cuéllar #text("et al.", style: "italic") expand the signal set to quiz scores, live-session attendance, video-watch percentages, and forum posts; they feed these variables into a GPT-4 prompt that outputs a multi-part feedback message containing motivational, diagnostic, and prescriptive sections styled after popular culture archetypes (e.g., Yoda from Star Wars) @cuellar2025.
 Tang #text("et al.", style: "italic")'s SPHERE system tackles large programming classes by continuously extracting conversation logs, code history, and runtime errors to surface "critical issues" for instructor triage; selected issues are then templated into hints, explanations, or verifications @tang2024.

 #TODO[
-  Mention @oli2024 for LLM  based student competency detection Mention @economides2005 for diffefent feedback types ]
+  Mention @oli2024 for LLM-based student competency detection Mention @economides2005 for diffefent feedback types ]